Endurance is designed.

 A Practical Guide for a Digital Economy

-Rather than treating taxation as an afterthought, Decker positions it as a structural inevitability of legitimate systems—preparing readers for a future in which distributed ledger technology becomes embedded in everyday commerce.
+Rather than treating taxation as an ancillary concern, Decker situates tax compliance as a foundational attribute of legitimate economic infrastructure—preparing readers for a regulatory environment in which distributed ledger technology is not experimental, but embedded within ordinary commerce and governed by established principles of public finance and administrative law.

 Amazon’s First Living Book of Breakthrough Models